anmarkoulis/event-sourcing/docs/notes.md

 - Transition from theory to implementation

 **Speaking Notes:**
 "Now that we understand all the building blocks, here's how everything connects in a real-world example.
-This diagram shows the complete flow from command to projection.
-Each interaction follows this pattern - from command to projection.
-This is the complete event sourcing and CQRS workflow in action."
+Let me walk you through the complete journey.
+It starts with a user making an API call to create a user.
+This goes to our FastAPI command endpoint, which creates a CreateUserCommand and passes it to the command handler.
+The command handler loads all events for this user from the event store, creates a UserAggregate, and replays all events to rebuild the current state.
+Then it calls the domain method create_user, which validates business rules and generates new events.
+These new events are stored in the event store and dispatched to the event handler.
+The event handler maps the event type to Celery tasks and sends them to the message queue.
+Celery workers pick up these tasks and call the appropriate projections.
+The projections update the read models with the new data.
+Now, when another user makes a query API call to get user data, it goes to our FastAPI query endpoint, which uses the query handler to fetch data from the read models - the same data that was just updated by the projections.
+This is the complete event sourcing and CQRS workflow in action - from command to event to projection to read model to query."

 ---